IgniteUI/igniteui-xplat-docs/doc/en/components/card.md

 ```

-Then to represent the demo card template we can add the following code to our **index.html** file.
+Then, to represent the demo card template, we can add the following code to our html file.

 ```html
 <igc-card>